TypeCellOS/BlockNote/packages/website/docs/docs/cursor-selections.md

 If you want to know which block(s) the user is currently editing, you can do so using cursor positions and selections.

-## Cursor Positions

-BlockNote keeps track of the text cursor position in the editor and exposes functions that let you retrieve it or change it.

 ## Text Cursor

 The text cursor is the blinking vertical line you see when typing in the editor.
 BlockNote uses `TextCursorPosition` objects to give you information about the block it's in as well as those around it: